maizi0122/Ripened/README.md

                       itemView = LayoutInflater.from(AdapterViewActivity1.this).inflate(R.layout.ac_sec_lv_item, parent, false);
                       holder = new MyHolder();
                       //-------------------------------------------------
-                      viewInjection.initView(this, itemView, holder, this);//-----------------------attention last this,MyAdapter have been make instance auto,
+                      RapeField.inject(this, itemView, holder, this);//-----------------------attention last this,MyAdapter have been make instance auto,
                       //-------------------------------------------------                         //because of annotation @Adapter(MyAdapter.class),we have helped you holder.ac_sec_lv_item_tv.setTextSize(TypedValue.COMPLEX_UNIT_SP, 16);       //setAdapter automatic with instance creating, if your Adapter class itemView.setTag(holder);                                                    //have no empty-param constructor,you should pass the instance in
-                  }                                                                               //initView(Object... obj) manually,because we don't know what object
+                  }                                                                               //inject(Object... obj) manually,because we don't know what object
                   holder.ac_sec_lv_item_iv.setImageResource(R.mipmap.ic_launcher);                //in params to create instance...
                   holder.ac_sec_lv_item_tv.setText(list.get(position));
                   return itemView;